The Goods and Services Tax, also commonly known as GST in India, offers a broader and formalise...

-Relief for home buyers as GST Council announces rate cut for real estate
+Relief for home buyers as GST Council announces rate cut for real estate.
+This article is describing New GST rates for real estate.

 There are two amendments under the new GST rates for real estate sector, announced on Sunday.
 The first amendment slashes the tax rate on under non-affordable construction housing property to 5 per cent (Current rate 12 per cent) with no input tax credit.